cfcanaoj/xd2000samples/SUMF90openmp/README.md

  s = \sum_{i,j} S_{i,j}
 ```
 # Download
 Download this at the login node of CfCA server.
+You can specify any directory instead of `test`.

 	ssh <username>@xd01.cfca.nao.ac.jp
 	cd /work/<username>
 	git clone git@github.com:cfcanaoj/xd2000samples test

+# Change directory
+You can change the directory by `cd`. `test` can be different if you change the name above.

     cd test/SUMF90openmp

 # Compile code
 First you need to prepare Intel one-api environment.
 This setup is also need to run the program.
 You should write it in `.basrhrc`.